leucos/ansible-tuto/README.md

 nodes, while most other CM typically do it the other way around (nodes pull their config at times from a master machine).

-This mode is really interesting since you do not need to have a publicly accessible 'master' to be able to configure remote nodes : it's the nodes that need to be accessible (we'll see later that 'hidden' nodes can pull their configuration too!), and most of the time they are.
+This mode is really interesting since you do not need to have a 'publicly' accessible 'master' to be able to configure remote nodes : it's the nodes that need to be accessible (we'll see later that 'hidden' nodes can pull their configuration too!), and most of the time they are.